-LAS VEGAS -- Flaws in Google Chrome extensions could enable attackers to steal account credentials, hijack browser sessions and virtually take over a victim’s computer without their knowledge, according to two researchers
+LAS VEGAS -- Flaws in Google Chrome extensions could enable attackers to steal account credentials, hijack browser sessions and virtually take over a victim’s computer without their knowledge, according to two researchers at WhiteHat Security Inc. They say the flaws jeopardize Chromebook security.
+Chromebook, the new Web-based laptop/netbook platform based on the Google Chrome OS, relies on extensions for its functionality.

 Demonstrated vulnerabilities in Chromebooks